-Our work is focused in three main areas: 1) Connecting residents with employment opportunities and building a comprehensive workforce, 2) Growing small businesses and resident entrepreneurs and 3) Community and Economic Development and engagement.
+Our work is focused in three main areas: 1) Connecting residents with employment opportunities and building a comprehensive workforce, 2) Growing small businesses and resident entrepreneurs and 3) Community and economic development.

 The American Job Center offers job-seekers, students, businesses and career professionals access to a comprehensive array of employment-related services and tools in one convenient location.

 Apprenticeships combine on-the-job training with classroom instruction, teaching workers the practical and theoretical aspects of highly skilled occupations.
 Apprenticeship programs are sponsored by employers, labor groups and employer associations.